 The Chief Constable produces a MTFP and a Capital Programme which are reviewed throughout the financial year alongside the OPCC's reserves to provide an effective framework for decision making.

-The MTFP and Capital Programme are closely aligned to the PCC's Police and Crime Plan and the Force Strategic Plan.
+The MTFP and Capital Programme are closely aligned to the PCC's Police and Crime Plan and the Force Annual Delivery Plan.
 The PCC approves the MTFP and the Capital Programme as well as the annual budgets.

 The Police and Crime Panel must review the PCC's proposed council tax precept increase and make recommendations to the PCC before he formally sets the annual budget in February of each year.
-Formal budget monitoring is undertaken on a regular basis throughout the year, i.e. it is presented to the PCC's Strategic Board as well as being reviewed regularly at the Force Executive Board.
+Formal budget monitoring is undertaken regularly throughout the year.
+It is presented to the PCC's Beating Crime and Delivery Board as well as being reviewed regularly at the Force Executive Board.